sunanda-thompson/sunanda-thompson/README.md

 **Spring Lake, NC** | sunanda.thompson@gmail.com

 ## PROFESSIONAL SUMMARY
-Versatile IT professional with 3+ years of experience in customer service, technical support, database management, and cybersecurity.
-Adept at troubleshooting and resolving complex technical issues while collaborating effectively with end-users.
-Ready to contribute to your organization.
+Versatile IT professional with 3+ years of experience in customer service and technical support, paired with a strong background in cybersecurity.
+Skilled in troubleshooting, system optimization, and application development, with hands-on experience in securing networks and systems.
+Adept at resolving complex technical issues and collaborating effectively with stakeholders to ensure efficient solutions.
+Ready to contribute to an organization's IT infrastructure, leveraging a broad range of skills.

 ---